Maudslay State Park: Merrimack River

 The park covers approximately 450 acre of the right bank of the Merrimack River, a tidal estuary at its lower end.
 The main channel of the estuary runs beneath the bluffs of the park.
-The channel is navigable to small craft and is marked by buoys.
-The swift currents and high bacteria counts render the waters useless for swimming or bathing, as well as adding an element of danger to the careless boater.
+The channel is navigable and is marked by buoys.
 Swimming in the Merrimack is prohibited from within Maudslay State Park.
-Seasonal floods often sweep away the docks, damage the bridges, flood the homes and wash out low-lying roads on the riverbank.
-Despite these dangers the lower river is home to a substantial industry of facilities for docking, storing and repairing recreational boats.
+The lower river is home to a substantial industry of facilities for docking, storing and repairing recreational boats.

 The return of the eagles to their former habitat is related to the return of their food supply.
 By 1950 the Merrimack River was for the most part devoid of marine and riparian life, due to chemical effluents from the cloth and paper mills upstream in Haverhill, Lawrence, Lowell, Manchester, New Hampshire and Concord, New Hampshire as well as the dumping of raw sewage into the river from every community on its banks.
 Since then the industry has moved south, sewage is better treated and environmental laws have gone into effect and have been to some degree enforced in every community.
 Dams upstream prevent the return of migratory piscines but maritime life on the lower river has improved to the point of supporting a new population of eagles.